Abidjan

-Abidjan (/ˌæbɪˈdʒɑːn/ AB-ih-JAHN, /fr/; N'ko: ߊߓߌߖߊ߲߬) is the largest city and the former capital of Ivory Coast.
+Abidjan (/ˌæbɪˈdʒɑːn/ AB-ih-JAHN, /fr/; N'ko: ߊߓߌߖߊ߲߬) is the seat of government, largest city and former capital of Ivory Coast.
 As of the 2021 census, Abidjan's population was 6.3 million, which is 21.5 percent of the overall population of the country, making it the sixth most populous city proper in Africa, after Lagos, Cairo, Kinshasa, Dar es Salaam, and Johannesburg.
 A cultural crossroads of West Africa, Abidjan is characterised by a high level of industrialisation and urbanisation.
 It is the most populous French-speaking city in West Africa.

 The city expanded quickly after the construction of a new wharf in 1931, followed by its designation as the capital city of the then-French colony in 1933.
 The completion of the Vridi Canal in 1951 enabled Abidjan to become an important sea port.
 Abidjan remained the capital of Ivory Coast after its independence from France in 1960.
 In 1983, the city of Yamoussoukro was designated as the official political capital of Ivory Coast.
 However, Abidjan has officially been designated as the "economic capital" of the country, because it is the largest city in the country and the centre of its economic activity.
 Many political institutions and all foreign embassies continue to be located in Abidjan as well.
 The Abidjan Autonomous District, which encompasses the city and some of its suburbs, is one of the 14 districts of Ivory Coast.